jpalmer98/Ganymede_Shared_Repo/README.md

 ### 1. Input

-- Attach the `Artifacts` folder which contains the source material (Demo Transcript, Technical Transition Doc, and Sample Code).
+- Attach the `IMEA.Artifacts` folder which contains the source material (Demo Transcript, Technical Transition Doc, and Sample Code).
 - Attach the BID_Requirements_Team_Repo/ResearchDiscover/ folder which contains the prompt files for Question discovery.
 - Copy & Paste `orch-discovery.md` which contains the orchestrating prompt.